Binary Constraint Satisfaction Problems Defined by Excluded Topological Minors: Structural restrictions

 We will also use this characterisation of tractable structural classes to show that a large class of negative patterns are topological minor tractable.

-First we extend the notion of a constraint graph to arbitrary patterns. \begin{definition} For any pattern $P$, the \emph{constraint graph} of $P$, denoted $\CG{P}$, is defined to be the graph $\tuple{V,E}$, where $V$ is the set of all parts of $P$, and $E$ is the set of pairs of parts $\{U,W\}$ such that there is a negative edge $(x,y) \in P$ with $x \in U$ and $y \in W$. \end{definition} For any binary CSP instance $I$, the constraint graph of $I$ is given by $\CG{\PI{I}}$.
+First we extend the notion of a constraint graph to arbitrary patterns. \begin{definition} For any pattern $P$, the \emph{constraint graph} of $P$, denoted $\CG{P}$, is defined to be the graph $\tuple{V,E}$, where $V$ is the set of all parts of $P$, and $E$ is the set of pairs of parts $\{U,W\}$ such that there is a negative edge $(x,y) \in P$ with $x \in U$ and $y \in W$. \end{definition} For any binary CSP instance $I$, the constraint graph of $I$ defined above is equal to $\CG{\PI{I}}$.
+For simplicity, this graph will usually be denoted by $G_I$.

-Now we note the close link between our notion of a pattern occurring as a topological minor of another pattern and the standard notion of a topological minor in a graph~\cite{Diestel10:graph}. \begin{lemma} For any graph $G$ and any pattern $P$, $\TM{\PG{G}}{P}$ if and only if $G$ is a topological minor of the graph $\CG{P}$. \end{lemma} The simplest structural class of CSP instances of bounded treewidth is the class of instances whose constraint graph is acyclic (that is, has treewidth 1).
-This class was one of the first sub-problems of the CSP to be shown to be tractable~\cite{Freuder82:backtrack-free}.
+Now we note the close link between our notion of a pattern occurring as a topological minor of another pattern and the standard notion of a topological minor in a graph~\cite{Diestel10:graph}. \begin{lemma} For any graph $G$ and any pattern $P$, $\TM{\PG{G}}{P}$ if and only if $G$ is a topological minor of the graph $\CG{P}$. \end{lemma} The simplest structural class of CSP instances of bounded treewidth is the class of instances whose constraint graph is {\em acyclic} (that is, has treewidth 1).
+This class is known as the class of acyclic binary CSP instances and was one of the first sub-problems of the CSP to be shown to be tractable~\cite{Freuder82:backtrack-free}.
 We now show that this class can be characterised very simply by excluding the single pattern $\PG{C_3}$ shown in Figure~\ref{fig:acyclic} from occurring as a topological minor. \begin{proposition} The class of acyclic binary CSP instances equals $\ForbTM{\PG{C_3}}$. \end{proposition} \begin{proof} The class of acyclic graphs may be characterised as graphs which do not contain $C_3$ as a topological minor~\cite{Diestel10:graph}.
-Hence, by Lemma~\ref{lem:graphtopminor} and Definition~\ref{def:constraintgraphpattern}, a binary CSP instance $I$ is acyclic if and only if it is not the case that $\TM{\PG{C_3}}{\PI{I}}$. \end{proof} Since the pattern $\PG{C_3}$ is not star-like (see Example~\ref{ex:starlike}), it follows immediately from Proposition~\ref{prop:notstarlike} that acyclic CSP instances cannot be defined by any finite set of forbidden sub-patterns. \begin{corollary} The class of acyclic binary CSP instances is not equal to \ForbSP{\cal S} for any finite set of patterns $\cal S$. \end{corollary}
+Hence, by Lemma~\ref{lem:graphtopminor} and Definition~\ref{def:constraintgraphpattern}, a binary CSP instance $I$ has an acyclic constraint graph if and only if it is not the case that $\TM{\PG{C_3}}{\PI{I}}$. \end{proof} Since the pattern $\PG{C_3}$ is not star-like (see Example~\ref{ex:starlike}), it follows immediately from Proposition~\ref{prop:notstarlike} that acyclic CSP instances cannot be defined by any finite set of forbidden sub-patterns. \begin{corollary} The class of acyclic binary CSP instances is not equal to \ForbSP{\cal S} for any finite set of patterns $\cal S$. \end{corollary}